homermultitext/dashboards/docs/lightbox/index.md

 # `lightbox` dashboard

+The `lightbox` dashboard lets you browse the cataloged image collections of the Homer Multitext project.

-Plans for 1.0 release:  see this [milestone](https://github.com/homermultitext/dashboards/milestone/7) in the project issue tracker.
+**Issues tagged for 1.0 release**:  see this [milestone](https://github.com/homermultitext/dashboards/milestone/7) in the project issue tracker.

-## Release notes
+## Notes on versions

 - **0.3.0**: ground-up reworking using new version of `HmtArchive` package, and `w3.css` for formatting.
 - **0.2.3**: add link to dashboard version notes